sirouk/quilibrium-node-exporter/README.md

 # Quilibrium Node Exporter

 This Quilibrium metrics exporter is a tool that should simplify the task of exposing metrics from your Quilibrium network node for consumption by Prometheus.
-This is a basic start, but will eventually provide robust data to help you monitor node health, performance, and other vital statistics when paired with Grafana.
+This is a basic start, but will eventually provide robust data to help you monitor node health, performance, and other vital statistics.

 I will continue to add additional metrics as they become available.
 Eventually, I will add a Grafana template.